BioContainers/workshops/README.md

   - Reimplementation to handle BioConda/BioContainers/Singularity recipies.
   - Registry API.
   - CLI tool with same campabilities that the Web Interface.

+- **Hackathon**: Creation of Training Containers.
-- Poster Sessions & Use Cases Collections
+- Poster Sessions & Use Cases Collections.
 - **Wrap-up of the session**

 ### October 11 - 2017